-Email marketing company Moosend also uses character illustrations to personalize its customer reviews in a unique and quirky way, bringing the contributors to life while adhering to the brand’s personal style and colour scheme.
+Email marketing company Moosend also uses character illustrations to personalize its customer reviews in a unique and quirky way, bringing the contributors to life while adhering to the brand’s personal style and color scheme.

-4. To make a statement
+4. Illustration To make a statement

 While illustration may not be the perfect stylistic choice for everyone, it’s a powerful tool that’s often discounted for fear of being too quirky or ‘an expensive luxury’.
 But illustration isn’t just about making your website look good; it can also be used to accompany important information, enhance meaning, and make a statement.
 For example, with its Google Doodles, Google took to replacing its homepage logo with individually commissioned illustrations that mark events and important days in history – even going further with animation and playable games on occasion.

-Below is the Google Doodle that was commissioned for clockmaker John Harrison’s 325th birthday.
+In addition, below is the Google Doodle that was commissioned for clockmaker John Harrison’s 325th birthday.

 In particular, there’s much that corporate websites and brands have to learn from this approach.
 We’ve seen the same tired stock photos used countless times, where an accompanying illustration would have been a much more bold and distinctive choice.
 Which brings us to:

-5. To differentiate your brand
+5. To differentiate your brand with Illustration